-The Facility has identified markers for the genetic sexing of over 150 species of birds (Dawson 2005, Dawson et al. 2015, Dawson et al. 2016) and supported multiple studies involving bird sex-typing (30+ species, see Facility-supported Publications).
+The team in Sheffield has identified markers for the genetic sexing of over 150 species of birds (Dawson 2005, Dawson et al. 2015, Dawson et al. 2016) and supported multiple studies involving bird sex-typing (see our publications).

 We have also developed new sex-typing markers:

-In addition to the species we have sex-typed here at Sheffield, we have collected data which was very kindly contributed from many researchers and added all data, along with the published original data (Griffiths et al. (1998) and Fridolfsson and Ellegren (1999) to a database which can be downloaded from this page.
+In addition to the species we have sex-typed here at Sheffield, data was very kindly contributed from many researchers - we added all this data, along with the published original data, to the database.

-The "NBAF-S Bird sexing database" (Dawson 2005) includes a list of ~130 bird species (non-passerines and passerines) which have been sexed and the sexing primer sets which were used.
-The database and details of the technical methods/ protocols used are provided in the document on the right-hand link.
+The Bird sexing database Dawson, 2005 (MS Excel, 124kB) includes a list of ~130 bird species (non-passerines and passerines) which have been sexed and the sexing primer sets which were used.
+The database and details of the technical methods and protocols used are provided in this document (Word, 32kB).